jonluca/blog/_posts/2020-01-18-context-switches.md

 header-img: "/images/safeway_added.png"
 ---

 It's a pretty common joke in the programming community that you'll spend a lot more time writing a tool to improve productivity than the amount of time that that tool actually saves you.
-So much so, in fact that there's actually *two* xckd's on the subject.
+So much so, in fact that there's actually *two* xkcd's on the subject.

 <img alt="xkcd" class="centered-image" src="https://imgs.xkcd.com/comics/is_it_worth_the_time.png">
 <p class="footnote">https://xkcd.com/1205/</p>